By Paul d'Anjou, Twitch growth expert

 How long does it take to edit a Twitch clip for TikTok?

-- Manual CapCut: 15–30 minutes per clip
+- Manual CapCut: 15 to 30 minutes per clip.

-- Dedicated tool (StreamLadder): 5–10 minutes
+- Dedicated tool (StreamLadder): 5 to 10 minutes.

-- AI auto-clip: under 1 minute per clip (highlight detection runs across the full VOD in the background)
+- AI auto-clip: under 1 minute per clip (highlight detection runs across the full VOD in the background).

 What's the best free Twitch to TikTok converter?